RhythmFormer: Extracting Patterned rPPG Signals based on Periodic Sparse Attention: Methodology

 Next, the output of the fusion stem will be divided into non-overlapping tokens through patch embedding.
 This spatially aggregates neighboring semantic information while reducing the computational cost of the transformer.
 Specifically, given the input $X_{stem}$, the output of patch embedding is denoted as $X_{token}$, where $X_{token} \in \mathbb{R} ^{C\times T\times H/16\times W/16}$.
 The token number is $T\times H/16\times W/16$.
 There is no explicit position embedding.
 Instead, the relative positional cues are implicitly provided through the fusion stem, the hidden layer convolution in the feed-forward, and the local context enhancement (LCE) term in the periodic sparse attention \cite{LCE}.

-Subsequently, the output of patch embedding will be fed into the Hierarchical Temporal Periodic Transformer, extracting rPPG features at a fine granularity from different time scales through periodic sparse attention mechanisms.
-Specifically, this involves three TPT Blocks, where the input and output of the $i_{th}$ block are denoted as $X_{block\_i}\in R^{C\times T\times H/16\times W/16}$.
-Finally, the rPPG features will be projected into BVP waves through a prediction head.
+Subsequently, the output of patch embedding will be fed into the hierarchical temporal periodic transformer, extracting rPPG features at a fine granularity from different temporal scales through periodic sparse attention modules.
+It consists of three TPT Blocks with a downsampling factor of n.
+Depending on the different n, there is the temporal downsampling module before the TPT block.
+The input and output of the hierarchical temporal periodic transformer are denoted as $X_{tptin}, X_{tptout}\in R^{C\times T\times H/16\times W/16}$.
+Finally, the rPPG features will be projected into BVP waves through the predictor head.